McFuzzySquirrel/viben/docs/blog-post-viben-revisited.md

 ### Multiplayer Comparisons
 Local multiplayer is in the PRD but unimplemented.
 Two players, same device, trading turns and comparing scores.
 My son would love this.

----

 ## The Takeaway

 Two things stand out from this project:

-**1. Old projects are seeds, not failures.** That weekend experiment in 2024 wasn't abandoned — it was waiting.
+**1. Old projects are seeds, not failures.** That weekend experiment in 2024 wasn't abandoned, it was waiting.
 The core mechanic (browser pitch detection) was solid.
 It just needed a purpose.
 Sometimes the best thing you can do for a project is walk away and come back with fresh eyes and better tools.

 **2. Agent Forge works on real projects.** This wasn't a demo or a tutorial app.
 It had browser APIs, real-time audio processing, game physics, accessibility requirements, and the kind of edge cases you only find by playing.
 Eight agents, coordinated through a PRD, built a playable game.
-The human still needed to be in the loop — testing, feeding back, iterating — but the agents handled the heavy lifting of structured implementation.
+The human still needed to be in the loop: testing, feeding back, iterating, but the agents handled the heavy lifting of structured implementation.

 My son hasn't beaten Hard mode yet.
 Neither have I. But the rocket flies, and that's a start.